Master of Physician Assistant Studies (MPAS)

 - Cell Biology

 Applicants are required to shadow at least 20 hours with a PA in order to be eligible for review.
-Due to challenges with obtaining in-person shadowing opportunities due to the restrictions put in place as a result of the COVID-19 pandemic, the shadowing hours may be virtual for the April – November 2021 CASPA cycle only.
 The PA Shadowing form must be signed by the PA you shadowed or by an individual with authority to attest to the number of hours you shadowed a PA or number of PAs.

 After verifying that the minimum requirements for admission are met (see above), the program will evaluate each candidate’s academic achievements, personal attributes and experiences.
 Factors given specific consideration are listed below.
 Please note that none of these factors, alone or in combination, guarantees admission.
 However, all else being equal, candidates who demonstrate a greater number of these factors will generally be in a better position for an interview and for admission.